 - ✓ You have read and understood the General Notes on Startup (p.
-23). - ✓ For computer-controlled mode only: - You have read and understood the user manual for the E-816 computer interface submodule. - The required PI software has been installed on the PC. - ✓ The E-625 has been installed properly (p.
+23). - ✓ You have read and understood the user manual for the E-801 sensor submodule. - ✓ For computer-controlled mode only: - You have read and understood the user manual for the E-816 computer interface submodule. - The required PI software has been installed on the PC. - ✓ The E-625 has been installed properly (p.
 15). - ✓ You have installed the positioner in the same way as it will be used in your application (corresponding load and orientation). - ✓ The E-625 is switched off, i.e., the wide input range power supply is not connected to the power socket with the power cord. - ✓ You have opened the E-625 (p.
 36).

 - In analog mode only: - High-precision analog signal source (p.
 17). - SMB/BNC adapter cable (included in the scope of delivery) - Only in computer-controlled mode: PC with RS-232 or USB-interface and installed PI software. - High-precision voltmeter (p.
-18): - necessary in analog mode - not necessary, but helpful, in computer-controlled mode (only E-625.CR)
+18): - necessary in analog mode - not necessary, but helpful, in computer-controlled mode (only E-625.SR)